There are several SQL query engines in the market today. Developers are always on the lookout for practical and efficient SQL engines at all times.

 Apache Drill can query any non-relational data stores as well.
 It provides you with the flexibility to work with nested data stores without transforming the data.

 Presto was created to run interactive analytical queries on big data.
-Presto is targeted towards analysts who want to run queries that scales to the multiples of Petabytes.
+Presto is targeted towards analysts who want to run queries that scale to the multiples of Petabytes.

 Apache Drill is classified as a Database tool, whereas Presto is classified as a Big Data tool.